-You may include it at the bottom instead of at the top, so that those reviewing have a chance to view information that is not history before making judgments only based off of positions held.
+You may include it at the bottom instead of at the top so that those reviewing have a chance to view information that is not history before making judgments only based on positions held.

 If you are transitioning to a new career, the employment section can be an ideal opportunity to show growth within a company.
 If you’ve only had experience at one or two companies, highlight the different positions you’ve held to convey a sense of upward motion and increased levels of responsibility.

 Functional resumes are ideal to use if you have little or no experience in the position for which you are applying.
-One reason why they are a good choice is that you are able to emphasize what skills you have gained that can be transferred to the position.
+Functional resumes allow one to emphasize the skills they have gained that can be transferred to the position.

 Your lack of experience can be more easily camouflaged than if you were to use a chronological resume.
 Emphasizing your career philosophy in the objective section is also more crucial if you lack experience.
 This means that you describe why you want to do the work, why you are a good fit for the position and organization, and demonstrate that you are ready and willing to learn.
 Emphasizing the education section or adding a section for volunteer work can also help highlight dedication and aptitude.